 The KIDD PROCESS was developed by Falconbridge for their Kidd Creek refinery in 1985.
 The search for improved copper cathode quality in the original starter sheet refinery necessitated the development and installation of permanent cathode technology.
 In 1992, after many requests from producers around the world, Falconbridge started marketing the KIDD PROCESS.

 Xstrata plc (now Glencore) purchased MIM in 2003, and Falconbridge in 2006.
 The technologies being marketed by these companies formed the core of Glencore Technology, known as ISAKIDDTM Technology.

 Glencore Technology develops, markets and supports technologies for the global mining, mineral processing and metals extraction industries.
-They have offices in Australia, South Africa, Canada, Chile and Russia, and is a wholly owned subsidiary of Glencore, an international group listed on the London and Hong Kong stock exchanges.
-For further information please visit the main.
+They have offices in Australia, South Africa, Canada and Chile, and is a wholly owned subsidiary of Glencore, an international group listed on the London and Hong Kong stock exchanges.
+For further information please visit the main .